Picture Transfer Protocol: Operating system support

 Microsoft Windows has supported PTP from Windows ME onwards (excluding Windows CE).
 Microsoft implements PTP on Windows through Windows Image Acquisition.
 A disadvantage of PTP on Windows as compared to USB mass storage is that Windows does not assign drive letters to PTP devices, so image files on them cannot be manipulated by scripts or standard Windows programs, only by Windows Explorer or applications with specially written PTP support.
 Also, Windows Explorer does not display file modification timestamps (though these are available via the file Properties popup).

 PTP on Linux and other free and open-source operating systems is supported by a number of libraries, such as libgphoto and libptp, used by applications such as digiKam and F-Spot.
 As on Microsoft Windows there is no native support on Linux, but by means of GVfs the devices can easily be mounted and made available to applications that use standard POSIX commands and library functions.

-Android has PTP support, although as with MTP, a limitation is that when transferring photos from one's computer to the Android device, file timestamps are replaced with the time of the copy (with copies in the other direction, from device to computer, timestamps are preserved).
+Android supports PTP, so that software programs that support grabbing photos from a digital camera will support grabbing photos from an Android phone when you select the PTP mode.
+As with MTP, a limitation is that when transferring photos from a computer to the Android device, file timestamps are replaced with the time of the copy.
+For copies from the Android device to a computer however, the timestamps are preserved.

-The Poseidon USB stack on Amiga includes ptp.class.
+On macOS, PTP is supported natively through the Image Capture app, which has been available starting with Mac OS X 10.0.
+On iOS, the first-party Photos app has enabled transfer from PTP devices starting with the release of the iPad Camera Connection Kit in 2010, and APIs giving PTP functionality to 3rd party developers are available starting iOS 17.